wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/flow-get-started/includes/2-flow-create-first.md

 These will all come into play later, as you build your own flows from scratch.

-## Next Lesson
-The next lesson will look at the Microsoft Flow Mobile app and its capabilities.
+In the next lesson will look at the Microsoft Flow Mobile app and its capabilities.